 Celery, cucumbers, asparagus, strawberries, watermelon, oranges, blueberries, and green peas are very low or low-calorie density.
 You would expect this.
-However, whole wheat spaghetti is also low-calorie density.
+However, whole-wheat spaghetti is also a low-calorie density food.
 Does that surprise you?

-Likewise, granola bars, almonds, and hard pretzels are higher density (they have no water in them at all and will not leave you feeling full).
+Likewise, granola bars, almonds, and hard pretzels are higher density (they have no water in them and will not leave you feeling full).

 It’s not just huge portions that are leading to our obesity epidemic.
-Specifically, it’s big portions of very calorically dense foods.
-You can eat 955 spears of asparagus or 6 pieces of chicken pot pie for the same number of calories.
+Specifically, it’s significant portions of very calorically dense foods.
+You can eat 955 spears of asparagus or six pieces of chicken pot pie for the same number of calories.